Thinking of a short break to Bruges? Then read on for my guide to some cool things to do during your stay.

 4. Bruges city hall

-The entrance to the museum is €5 for those over 18’s and free for 0-17.
+The entrance to the museum is €5 for those over 18’s and free for those 0-17.
 The entrance is also included in the Bruges museum pass.

 5. Bruges beer experience

-If you love a beer or are even interested in the brewing process then this tour is for you.
+If you love beer or are even interested in the brewing process then this tour is for you.
 Belgium is one of the best countries in the world for beer, and its production has become so important to the country.
 Come and see for yourself the brewing process and smell and touch the ingredients that go into making it.

 Part of the Bruges beer experience also includes the bar and the shop.
 In the bar, you can sample some 16 draught beers, including a sweet fruit beer and a gluten-free beer, as well as non-alcoholic beers.
 Before you leave, don’t forget to look in the shop where they sell beers, glasses, merchandise, and literature.